-PHACS has three active protocols: SMARTT, AMP, and AMP Up.
+PHACS has four active protocols: SMARTT, AMP, AMP Up, and AMP Up Lite.
 See below for a full description of each.
 To learn more or to request a fully copy of any protocol, please see the protocol description below.

 SMARTT follows three cohorts of HIV- and ART-exposed but uninfected children: the Static, Dynamic, and Young Adult Surveillance cohorts.
 Enrollment into the Static cohort, which includes children less than 12 years of age at entry, closed with a final cohort of 1,240 subjects.
 Enrollment into the Dynamic cohort will remain open for an indefinite period, with the goal of enrolling up to 400 HIV-exposed but uninfected newborns per year.
 Please see the “Annual Administrative Report”, located in the “Study Documents” section, for the most up-to-date dynamic cohort enrollment numbers.
 PHACS will study both cohorts to estimate the incidence of conditions and diagnoses potentially related to in utero exposure to antiretroviral therapy and/or exposure in the first two months of life among children born to HIV-infected mothers (source population).
 Occurrences of abnormalities from ART exposure in utero and/or in the first two months of life will be sought in multiple domains, including metabolic and growth, cardiac, neurological, neurodevelopmental, behavior, language, and hearing domains.
 The SMARTT domain-specific objectives are to: